- October 19, 2023

 Resource allocation problems in project management

 According to PMI’s survey, only 26% of companies always use resource management to estimate and allocate resources.
-It indicates that it can be a hard process with many obstacles along the way.
+It indicates that it can be a hard process with too many resources and obstacles along the way.
 The main problems project managers face are:

-- Availability of resources – in companies that run many projects, managers have to compete over resources and they can’t make relocations without negotiating over the same resources with other PMs.
+- Availability of project resources – in companies that run many projects, managers have to compete over resources, and they can’t make relocations without negotiating over the same resources with other PMs.

-- Changes in project scope – clients can change project scope in the middle of the process, and they can force you to relocate resources.
+- Changes in project scope – clients can change project scope in the middle of the process and force you to relocate resources.

 - Use of inappropriate tools – if you use spreadsheets or simple task management tools to manage a project, it can be hard to analyze and relocate resources.